 Juniper is a type of berry similar in texture to that of blueberries but slightly bigger.
 To date, it has been longed for because of its nutrient-dense nature, anti-inflammatory and antioxidant effects, and possible heart-related benefits.
 As per a relatively outdated study, administering juniper to streptozotocin-diabetic rats for 24 days led to a significant decrease in blood glucose levels and in the mortality index.

 Chili peppers have been praised for their “antiobesity, anticancer, antidiabetic, pain- and itch-relieving effects on animals and humans.”
 These are deemed possible thanks to its rich source of capsaicin, an active compound in cayenne.
-A 2017 study with a goal of assessing whether capsaicin and capsiate depict the same hypoglycemic effects on rats with type 1 diabetes concluded that their hypotheses were met.
+A 2017 study with the goal of assessing whether capsaicin and capsiate depict the same hypoglycemic effects on rats with type 1 diabetes concluded that their hypotheses were met.
 Moreover, the authors wrote that “the spicy characteristics of capsaicin might be the root of its ability to decrease blood glucose.”

 L-taurine is a type of amino acid that helps to absorb fats and fat-soluble vitamins.
 When it comes to blood sugar and/or blood pressure levels, select studies have shown that it can bring improvements.
 To be more specific, this amino acid may improve blood vessel function among those with type 1 diabetes, may affect insulin secretion and action among those with type 2 diabetes, and might lower blood pressure levels by reducing epinephrine hormone levels.